GoogleCloudPlatform/reliable-app-platforms/README.md

             1. SLOs-infra folder
    1. ...

-### Infra-repo/Folder
+### Infra-repo
-The infrastucture repo will contain a terraform folder where all the terraform modules are stored.
+The infrastucture repo/folder will contain a terraform folder where all the terraform modules are stored.
 1. The Platform-infra folder: Use this folder to create a terraform modules that will consume the following platform modules:
    1. deploy-pipeline: *Required*.
 You can use this module to define the archetype of the service along with the zones/regions where the service needs to be deployed.
    1. artifact-registry: *Optional*, if you want an artifact registry to store container images of your service.